Rough Collie & Smooth Collie Coat Colors

 White is the rarest color in the Collie breed.
 It occurs in combination with Sable, Sable Merle, Tri-Color, and Blue Merle colors, but it is recognized as its own color.
 The White Collie will have a normally marked head, but most of the body will be white.
 Body spots may occur.
 The white gene is recessive, requiring it to inherit it from both parents.
 When a Collie inherits the white-factored gene from both parents, it becomes a White, even if neither parent is.
 Collies that inherit only one white gene are called white-factored and typically have an increased amount of white on the collar, legs, and face.
 White-factored Collies are particularly visually impressive.

 White Merle: A Collie who inherits a merle gene from both parents is referred to as a White Merle (also, double merle, double dilute, or homozygous merle).
 However, a White Merle is NOT a merle-headed White, but a merle.
 Due to the dominant dilution genes’ effect, a White Merle is almost completely white, including its head and face.
-A White Merle can have hearing and vision impairment (separate from Collie Eye Anomaly).
+A White Merle can have hearing and vision impairment (separate from Collie Eye Anomaly or Progressive Retinal Atrophy).
 Because of this, Collie breeders are generally not advised to intentionally breed two merles.